aregtech/areg-sdk/docs/ServiceInterface.md

 #### Structures

-Structures are declared using the `<DataType>` tag with the attribute `Type="Structure"`.
+The structures are declared using the `<DataType>` tag with the attribute `Type="Structure"`.
 Each field refers to a predefined type and must support default values, assignment, comparison, copying, and serialization/deserialization in the [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 **Example:**
 ```xml